Victor Moscoso: Career

 Moscoso's use of vibrating colors was influenced by painter Josef Albers, one of his teachers at Yale.

 Professional success came in the form of the psychedelic rock and roll poster art created for San Francisco and Denver’s dance halls and clubs.
 Moscoso's posters for the Family Dog dance-concerts at the Avalon Ballroom and his Neon Rose posters for the Matrix resulted in international attention during the 1967 Summer of Love.
-From September to December 1967 his psychedelic posters done for Chet Helms’ Family Dog Denver further extended his accomplishments and recognition.
+From September to December 1967, his psychedelic posters done for Chet Helms’ Family Dog Denver further extended his accomplishments and recognition.
 Moscoso's poster work includes album covers for musicians such as Jerry Garcia, Bob Weir, Herbie Hancock, Jed Davis, and David Grisman.

 By 1968, Moscoso was doing work for underground comix, for such titles as Yellow Dog, Jiz Comics, Snatch Comics, El Perfecto Comics, and Zap Comix.
 As one of the Zap artists, his psychedelic work once again received international attention.
 His comics appeared in every issue of Zap from 1968 until the title's final issue in 2014; he also illustrated the covers for Zap #s 4, 10, and 13.
 Moscoso's comix work is notable for its repetitive framing and reliance on an eight-panel grid.
 The subjects of his comics in Zap are often classic characters like Mickey Mouse, Donald Duck, Krazy Kat, Mr. Peanut, Bugs Bunny and Winsor McCay's Little Nemo.

 In 1977, Moscoso designed radio station KMEL's mascot: a camel wearing headphones.
 (The station used the KMEL call letters to name itself "Kamel 106".)

 Moscoso has also created art for use on T-shirts, billboards and animated commercials for radio stations, for which he received two Clio awards.
 In addition, he was given an Inkpot Award in 1979.
 Moscoso was a 2018 AIGA Medalist.

 In 1979, the French publisher Futuropolis published Moscoso Comix #1, a 52-page collection (which was republished in English 1989).
 Sex, Rock 'N' Roll, & Optical Illusions, a comprehensive collection of Moscoso's poster and comics work, was published by Fantagraphics in 2006, featuring introductions by Steven Heller and Milton Glaser.

 Personal life

 Moscoso returned to Galicia for the first time in 1965, at age 29.
 In 2016, he described the visit as "Travelling a 100 years back in time.
-I was able to visit my grandparents who were, at the time, very old."
-Even though he returned sporadically after that, he showed interest in visiting again, as the last time he did so was in 2001.
+I could visit my grandparents who were, at the time, very old."
+Even though he returned sporadically after that, he showed little interest in visiting again, as the last time he did so was in 2001.
 As of 2021, Moscoso still lives in the San Francisco Bay Area.